Being perfect is an ideal that some people may strive for or feel that they are required to attain, but how realistic is the notion of perfection?

 So what happens if we want to be perfect but there is no perfect?
 We make assumptions about what other people’s standard of perfection is.
 And like the saying goes, to assume makes an ass out of u and me.
 That assumed standard of perfection that you might feel compelled to meet is most likely far higher than the standard that you would expect of someone else, but why should your standard count in comparison to the assumed standards of hypothetical others?

 So rather than expecting perfection, wouldn’t it be more rational to expect some mistakes?
 If you can catch them all before they’re outwardly visible, great, but know that a few will probably get through.
 Similarly, at some tasks, you will fail.
 That is pretty much guaranteed to happen.

 In a variety of contexts, our reaction has less to do with the situation itself than with the discrepancy between reality and our expectations.
 If you go in expecting perfection, 99 times out of 100 you’re going to be disappointed, and judge yourself negatively as a result.
 Does this help you be more perfect next time?
 Probably not; the more likely scenario is that you’ll feel even greater pressure to be perfect, which will make you all the more likely to be human and make mistakes.

-Of course, perfection isn’t the only thing we might get hooked on.
+Of course, perfectionism isn’t the only thing we might get hooked on.
 There are comparisons to others, and also comparisons to self at previous points in time (which tends to be my own biggest hangup).
 Regardless, though, there are some things that we can control, and others that we can’t.
 What we always have control over (although it may sometimes take a fair bit of mental wrestling) is our expectations.

 So grab a cushion and a hot chocolate and join the party.